South Asian Heritage Month: Indian Arrival and Heritage Month in Canada

 Since 1997, ITCA and later the Council for Indian Arrival and Heritage Month had decided not to make this an Indo-Caribbean event.
 They realized that Indo-Caribbeans were only about 10 percent of the South Asians in Toronto, and if they confined Indian Arrival to Indo-Caribbeans, it would remain forever a marginal event.

 By 1999, ITCA had moved to celebrate the month of May as Indian Arrival and Heritage Month.
 At this stage, only ITCA and OSSICC were organizing events.

 By the year 2000, a Council for Indian Arrival and Heritage Month was in place, composed of people from ITCA, OSSICC, the Guyanese group GEAC, the Hamilton group CICA and several individuals.

-Becoming South Asian Heritage Month
+Becoming Asian Heritage Month in Canada

-When Indian Arrival and Heritage Month were launched at the Scarborough Failure Centre in 2001, the keynote speaker was Raminder Gill, at the time the South Asian Member of the Ontario Parliament.
+When Indian Arrival and Heritage Month were launched at the Scarborough Civic Centre in 2001, the keynote speaker was Raminder Gill, at the time the South Asian Member of the Ontario Parliament.